Montgomery Trading Post

 In 2015, Kameron Searle in cooperation with the Montgomery Historical Society and the

-Montgomery Historical Commission applied for a historical marker for the Lake Creek Settelment just as THC Reveiw Board
+Montgomery County Historical Commission applied for a Texas Historical Commission marker for the Lake Creek Settelment.
+Texas

-member Al Davis had suggested in 1993 when the Texas Historical Commission rejected the marker for
+Historical Commission Reveiw Board member, Al Davis, had suggested this back in 1993 when the Texas Historical Commission rejected the marker for

 the Montgomery Trading Post.
 Click here to see pictures of